OrieMorie/EaglerCrap/README.md

 To Fix Blurry Textures Hold G Then Press ESC

-The Fire Is A Glitched Texture To Remove It From First Person For More Consis Easier Andtent PVP (And So You Can See Invisible Players) So Sorry About That
+The Fire Is A Glitched Texture To Remove It From First Person For More Consistent And Easier PVP (And So You Can See Invisible Players Who Abuse Bugs) So Sorry About That :P

 Version Usage: EaglerCraft 1.5.2